 1. Prepare to Take Your Measurement

-For this measurement, you need your NI myDAQ with USB cable and DMM probes and a battery (for example a AA or AAA battery).
+For this tutorial, you need your NI myDAQ with USB cable and audio cable, an iPod or another audio source, and powered speakers.

 Figure 1.
 NI myDAQ AUDIO OUT and AUDIO IN Jacks

 If you haven't already done so, connect your NI myDAQ to your computer using the USB cable.
 Next, use the audio cable to connect the output of the iPod or audio source to the AUDIO IN jack on the NI myDAQ.
 Then connect the speakers to the AUDIO OUT jack on the myDAQ.